come, and back again

 Prophets of Funk is an evening that celebrates Sly and the Family Stone’s groundbreaking, visceral, powerful music, and the struggles and celebration of everyday people.
 Dorfman and Sly and the Family Stone find common purpose in the prophetic possibilities of music and dance that invite everyday people to find ardor in the muck and mess –– the funk –– of life.
 Prophets of Funk seeks to lift up the spirit of Sly: insisting that in the face of this funk, there are still hopes and aspirations that reside in all of us.

-For this performance DDD has invited previous collaborators OBIE Award winning dramaturge Alex Timbers, creative consultant/scholar-in-residence David Kyuman Kim, and media designer Jacob Pinholster to join forces again with the company and deepen a dynamic engagement of movement driven by the popular ––and populist–– sounds of Sly and the Family Stone.
-Performer for this project include: Kyle Abraham, Meghan Bowden, David Dorfman, Luke Gutgsell, Renuka Hines, Raja Kelly, Kendra Portier, Jenna Riegel, Karl Rogers, and Whitney Lynn Tucker.
+For this performance DDD invited previous collaborators OBIE Award winning dramaturge Alex Timbers, creative consultant/scholar-in-residence David Kyuman Kim, and media designer Jacob Pinholster to join forces again with the company and deepen a dynamic engagement of movement driven by the popular ––and populist–– sounds of Sly and the Family Stone.
+Original cast for this project include: Kyle Abraham, Meghan Bowden, David Dorfman, Luke Gutgsell, Renuka Hines, Raja Kelly, Kendra Portier, Jenna Riegel, Karl Rogers, and Whitney Lynn Tucker.

 Disavowal, inspired by the life and legend of radical abolitionist and (in)famous "race traitor" John Brown, is a flight of movement imagination on the stakes of racial identity, commitment, and the possibility of freedom and choice under conditions of white supremacy.
 Disavowal probes the fight versus flight relationship between militancy, civility, and conviction, asking: What price are we willing to pay for our deepest commitments?
 What are we willing to die for and to live for?
 Disavowal had its New York City premiere in 2009 at Danspace Project.

 Disavowal was created in consultation with, and based on a concept by David Kyuman Kim.
 Original music composed by Mike Vargas, with a song by Alison Wonderland, and sound design by Jane Shaw.
 Toupie designed by Henri Ogier and constructed by Joshua Friedman; Lighting Design by Joe Levasseur; Media Design by Jacob Pinholster; Costume Design by Liz Prince.
-Performers: Kyle Abraham, David Dorfman, Patrick Ferreri, Renuka Hines, Tania Isaac, Molly Poerstel, Jenna Riegel, Karl Rogers, and Whitney Tucker.
+Original cast includes Kyle Abraham, David Dorfman, Patrick Ferreri, Renuka Hines, Tania Isaac, Molly Poerstel, Jenna Riegel, Karl Rogers, and Whitney Tucker.

-underground is Dorfman's current touring work that premiered at the American Dance Festival the summer of 2006 before being presented in Brooklyn Academy of Music’s Next Wave Festival in November 2006.
+American Dance Festival the summer of 2006 before being presented in Brooklyn Academy of Music’s Next Wave Festival in November 2006.
 Using the 1960s as a starting point, underground explores the principles of political activism, in particular the activities of the Weather Underground and asks the questions: when can activism become terrorism, or vice versa, and is condoned or endorsed killing/destruction ever justified?

 "Dorfman's very individual choreography is full of entrancing contrasts, and, lord, what dancing!" -Deborah Jowitt, The Village Voice.